windley/CS462-Event-Edition/project/Lab4.md

 **Objective:** Understand how intermediaries can be used in an event network.

-This lab introduces intermediaries in the form of a driver's guild that represents drivers, keeps track of driver performance, and distributes **rfq:deliver_ready** events.
+This lab introduces intermediaries in the form of a driver's guild that represents drivers, keeps track of driver performance, and distributes **rfq:delivery_ready** events.

 Event intermediaries simplify some interactions in event networks and cut down on the number point-to-point subscriptions that players must maintain.